Vauxhall's Qashqai-fighter could well have winning style

 The entry-level Grandland X will be priced at £22,310 for the 130hp 1.2-litre Tech Line Nav model.
 This comes fitted with stop-start and a six-speed manual transmission.

 There will be four trim levels ranging from SE, Tech Line Nav, Sport Nav and Elite Nav.
 The flagship Elite Nav model will cost £29,535 when fitted with the 120hp 1.6-litre Turbo D diesel engine and six-speed automatic gearbox.

 Styled for the family

 It's unmistakably a Vauxhall, though, with contrasting roof treatments, plenty of chrome detailing, and the company's signature L-shaped LED daytime running lights.
 Vauxhall is promising that there will be many personalisation options, too.

 We're intrigued by the AGR-certified (in other words, supremely supportive) ergonomic front seats, which promise great long-distance comfort.
 They certainly feel comfortable to sit in.

 The option of a heated steering wheel, heated front and rear seats and smart tailgate, that opens with a kick, all ensure driver and passenger comfort, are also notable features likely to appeal to family drivers.

 The Parkers Verdict

 The Grandland X looks like it's going to be a success for Vauxhall.
 It's certainly a better looking effort than the gawky Mokka X and pudding-like Crossland X, being particularly handsome around the rear quarters.

 It's well-equipped, with some interesting safety kit as standard.
 This is good news at such a competitive launch price.
 Vauxhall OnStar – the concierge system that more cars should have as standard – is a brilliant standard fitment, too.

-We already have a good idea about how it drives, being so closely based on the Peugeot 3008, so we can pretty much guarantee that families will find it comfortable for long distances.
+Based on our early drive, we can pretty much guarantee that families will find it comfortable for long distances.
 It won't be the sharpest driver's tool in this segment – but it probably doesn't need to be.